dtcenter/METplus/docs/Contributors_Guide/conda_env.rst

-   where the (base) indicates that the user is in the base conda environment which contains the basic packages for the version of Python (corresponding to your miniconda3 installation).
+   where the (base) indicates that the user is in the base conda environment which contains the basic packages for the version of Python (corresponding to the miniconda3 installation).

    *Note: The user's prompt may vary, based on how the system administrator